 - Front inward facing: 0+ months

-- If you’re not sure where to start, getting a carrier, like the Omni 360, is perfect.
-This baby carrier will work for all little ones, in all carry positions, and doesn’t need an infant insert.
+- If you’re not sure where to start, getting a carrier, like the Omni Breeze or Omni Dream, is perfect.
+These baby carriers will work for all little ones, in all carry positions, and doesn’t need an infant insert.
 It truly is the All-In-One carrier you’ve been looking for as an on-the-go parent!
+What’s the difference between the two?
+The fabric!
+If you’re looking for ultimate breathability, Breeze is for you.
+If soft and cozy sounds like your preference, you’ll want to go with the Dream.

 - Front outward facing: 4-6+ months (Baby’s neck needs to be strong enough to hold up his head, so this could mean as early as 4 months or not until he’s 6 months old.)